Kolkenn/maze_solver/readme.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started.
-To avoid retyping too much info, do a search and replace with your text editor for the following: `repo_name`, `project_title`, `project_description`, `project_license`
+To avoid retyping too much info, do a search and replace with your text editor for the following: `project_license`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>